linaaaf/docs/content/en/docs/marketplace/genai/mendix-cloud-genai/navigate_mxgenai.md

 * **Plan**: indicates the subscription plan used for compute resources (for example, embedding or text generation resources).
 * **Environment**: shows which environment is used, for example, test, acceptance, or production.

 When you are looking at the knowledge base resource settings, you will also see details of the associated embeddings resource and vice versa.
-To learn more about embeddings, see the [Embedding vector](/appstore/modules/genai/rag/#embedding-vector) section of *RAG in a Mendix App*.
+To learn more about embeddings, please read the [Embedding vector](/appstore/modules/genai/rag/#embedding-vector) section of *RAG in a Mendix App*.

 #### Cross-Region Inference (CRI)